claranet/tfwrapper/README.md

 # you can bootstrap using the templates/{provider}/basic stack
 tfwrapper -a ${account} -e ${environment} -r ${region} -s ${stack} bootstrap

-# or another stack template, for example : templates/aws/foobar
+# or another stack template, for example: templates/aws/foobar
 tfwrapper -a ${account} -e ${environment} -r ${region} -s ${stack} bootstrap aws/foobar
 ```